 After receiving this notification, the person managing the property needs to find a professional, such as a Structural Engineer to begin the inspection process.
 We advise the owner or manager to make sure that the company hired for this service holds a Professional Liability Insurance and that they have extensive experience performing this type of job.

-The company selected will perform the inspection, write a report with the deficiencies of the building.
+The company selected will perform the inspection, and write a report with the deficiencies of the building.
 This first report needs to be submitted to Miami Dade County Building Recertification Portal.
 If applicable, the property owner or manager will need to take action to address the required repairs that need to be executed.
-For this the property owner or manager will need to request a specific permit from Miami Dade County.
+For this, the property owner or manager will need to request a specific permit from Miami Dade County.

-Once the repairs have been completed, the Structural Engineer or selected inspector, will need to perform a reinspection to make sure the building is safe for its current occupancy.
+Once the repairs have been completed, the Structural Engineer or selected inspector will need to perform a reinspection to make sure the building is safe for its current occupancy.
 This final approved report of reinspection needs to be submitted to the Miami Dade Recertification Portal.

 Building Recertification Portal

 - To submit the recertification inspection report, head to: www.miamidade.gov/recertification.